underscoredotspace/watchy-revolution/README.md

 void loop() {} // this should never run, Watchy deep sleeps after init();
 ```

 Manually coding the relationships between screens is tedious and error prone though.
-See `MenuScreen` and `CarouselScreen` below for a nicer approach.
+See `Menu` and `Carousel` below for a nicer approach.

 ## Watchy changes